Offutt Air Force Base: U.S. Strategic Command

 Offutt again faced changes in 1992 when the easing of world tensions allowed the United States to reorganize the Air Force.
 The Strategic Air Command was inactivated on 1 June, succeeded by the U.S. Strategic Command (USSTRATCOM), a Unified Combatant Command of the Department of Defense.
 The 55th Strategic Wing then became the 55th Wing, under the newly created Air Combat Command.

-In 1998, the Strategic Air and Space Museum moved 30 miles (48 km) southwest to Ashland, just off Interstate 80, midway between Omaha and Lincoln.
+In 1998, the Strategic Air and Space Museum moved 30 mi southwest to Ashland, just off Interstate 80, midway between Omaha and Lincoln.

 In 2005, Offutt began several major renovations.
 The on-base Wherry housing area was demolished for replacement with new housing.
 A new fire house, AAFES mini-mall, and U.S. Post Office were completed in 2006.
 Additionally, the Air Force Weather Agency broke ground on a new facility which was completed in 2008.

 The new headquarters for STRATCOM, the Command and Control Facility (C2F), is expected to be operational in September 2018.

 The base sustained significant damage in the spring of 2019 as a result of the Missouri River flooding; at one point, almost half of the base's runway was underwater.
 Flight operations and some support staff were temporarily relocated to nearby Lincoln Air National Guard Base while repairs (as well as some pre-planned construction projects) were undertaken.